At a glance

 Raw fish also contains the enzyme thiaminase which destroys thiamine (Vitamin B1), resulting in thiamine deficiency.
 Cooking destroys thiaminase, thus protecting thiamine.

 What’s the difference between human grade tuna and tuna flavoured cat food?

-Human grade tuna is just that, tuna whereas tuna flavoured cat food is not 100% tuna, and usually contains other meats and nutrients which are necessary for the cat’s diet.
+Human grade tuna is just that.
+Tuna flavoured cat food is not 100% tuna and usually contains other meats and nutrients which are necessary for the cat’s diet.